Epidurality/NeoFly-Tools/README.md

 1. Basic wrench/tool icon made by Freepik from www.flaticon.com

 ## Known Issues:
-- Localization of dates will continue to be an issue until all localized dates are either successfully converted, or the hackjob work-arounds cover them all.
+- Localization of dates and number formats will continue to be an issue until all localization differences are accounted for.
     - Auto-Timestamp chooser when connecting to a database only looks at the newest few entries in the database.
 Some databases have multiple timestamp formats for the same field depending on NeoFly version used to create them.
 Manually check your DB if you still have issues.
     - Auto-Timestamp chooser basically doesn't work with brand-new databases, since the Markets are not populated yet so there are no dates to check.
 - Don't use non-alphanumeric characters in text fields if you can help it.
 Particularly double-quotes, single quotes, percent-signs (%), etc as the SQL queries are not being sanitized.
 Especially on the Mission Generator this will cause the SQL query to fail.
 This might not get fixed as it would require a significant re-write of the SQL handling.
+- Can't make numbers prettier in ListViews or else they become unsortable.
+- Hired pilots have different weights.
+Optimized assumes 170lbs, as it doesn't know which hired pilot you're using.
+This MAY lead to missions where you'd maxed out the payload of your plane not being flyable by heavier pilots.
+I've not run into this issue, it's possible NeoFly doesn't consider the AI weights properly, but it's possible.

 ## New Issues:
 Please use the GitHub "Issues" feature to raise any bugs or problems you've come across.

 ## Planned Updates:
 - Soon:
-	- Option to include ALL missions (not just ones with destination markets) in the Goods Optimizer.
-	- Show a summary of your 'company' showing daily income, # missions flown, etc.
+    - Allow lowercase ICAOs in fields for mission generator - check other fields for functionality.

 - Not as soon:
     - Randomize mission generation further.
     - Add new mission types: Airline, Humanitarian, SAR, Intercept
 	- Remove some of the unneccessary columns in various views; they're useful for debugging these early versions, but useless for most people.
-- Only a maybe:
-	- Ability to resize the GUI.
-AHK is not friendly to this, so don't get your hopes up.

 ## Feature Requests:
 Please use the GitHub "Issues" feature to request any new features or improvements.
 Feedback is welcomed!

 ## Change Log:

+### v0.7.0
+- Added a Flight Tools tab for common flight calculations.
+- Added a Descent Calculator to Flight Tools
+- Added stopwatch function
+- Added always-on-top function
+- Added advanced crew hiring options
+- Changed Hangar to be sorted by ID (to match default sort of NeoFly, keeps things 'in order')
+- Added more fields to the Auto-Market tab so that you can pseudo-filter which Missions will end up being viable trade routes.
+- Added Heading field to the Trade Missions view of Optimizer
+- Cleaned up the code a little
+- Fixed auto-buy bug when many goods were being purchased
+- Removed MsgBox from Auto-Manage Options
+- Added Tower/Unicom and Weather frequencies to the Flight Tools
+- Added dynamic link to SkyVector in Flight Tools
+- Added Loan Consolidation to Company Manager.
+- Added removal of amount=0 loans to Loan Clean Up (since NF can't pay off loans with zero amount)
+- Fixed bug where "income/nm" was not being calculated if trades were not viable.
+- Added check for player's cash to see what the best trades are within the budget.
+- Added "Notify via Beeps" mode to Hangar Monitor.
+Beeps your PC instead of sending a webhook.
+- Added a scratch pad (with save/load feature) to Flight Tools.
+- Fixed a bug if the Pilot had negative money.
+- Changed from 24-hour to 72-hour Market refreshes.

+### v0.6.0
+- Added ability to Auto-Buy goods from Optimizer Summary.
+- Greatly decreased the load times of Optimizer by removing some redundant time checks.
+- Added ^Auto Lenth* feature which does an approximation based on Payload of the aircraft for the length of runway required.
+- Added a "Clean Up Loans" function in the new *Company Manager* tab.
+- Fixed Mission Generation failure due to new database column for Heading in missions
+- Added Range as a filter to Optimizer.
+- Added the *Auto Range* checkbox, which will use the range of your aircraft.
+- Moved and improved Backup function.
+Now resides with Settings, and appends a timestamp to allow multiple backups.
+- Changed how Overweight operates (no more checkbox)
+- Added *Auto-Manage Options* to Optimizer.
+Defaults to max $$ (AI) or reasonable options for user pilot.
+- Added a "make numbers readable" function so that displaying large values becomes prettier.
+No, it won't be correct in all locales necessarily, but it's better.

 ### v0.5.0
 - Added an automatic timestamp format picker and check.